-- Hypothalamus: it is located at the base of the brain, just above the brainstem.
+- Hypothalamus: located at the base of the brain, just above the brainstem.
 Along with homeostasis, the hypothalamus also secretes certain hormones, including gonadotropin-releasing hormone (GnRH).

 - Pituitary gland: it is located below the hypothalamus, in the base of the skull.
-This gland secretes a variety of hormones, including a follicle-stimulating hormone (FSH) and luteinizing hormone (LH).
+This gland secretes a variety of hormones, including a follicle-stimulating hormone (FSH) and a luteinizing hormone (LH).

-- Ovary: two ovaries located in the pelvis secrete estrogen and progesterone.
+- Ovary: the two ovaries located in a woman’s pelvis secrete estrogen and progesterone.

 The Feedback Mechanism

 At the end of the menstrual cycle, the progesterone level drops.
 That leads to negative feedback stimulation of the hypothalamus.
 The hypothalamus secretes GnRH, which will initiate FSH secretion by the pituitary gland.

 FSH causes the primordial follicle to mature by acting on the granulosa cells and causing their proliferation.
 The granulosa cells divide, and the primordial follicle changes to the primary follicle.
 Around 5-6 follicles mature in the ovary under the FSH’s influence each month.

 Granulosa cells produce estrogen, which acts on the uterine endometrium.
 Estrogen causes the proliferation of endometrial stroma and the development of endometrial glands.

 The glandular tissues in the fallopian tube proliferate and increase in the number of ciliated epithelial cells.
 The cilia become more active and propel the ovulated egg towards the uterus to maximize the chances of fertilization.
 Only one of the maturing follicles is able to dominate over the others.
 It is called the Graafian follicle.